Below are the curriculum and graduation requirements for the MSA program.

 Students can tailor their MSA experience by choosing elective courses that fit their goals.

-The program requires students to choose three elective courses from the list below.
+The program requires students to choose two elective courses from the list below.
 With the approval of the MSA Committee, students can choose electives from other business disciplines.
 Contact Santanu Mitra for more information.

 All courses are three credits unless otherwise noted.
 Click on a course name for its description.